 Active Kids Passport

-All participants receive an Active Kids Passport.
-The passport is used by students to keep a record (diary) of any ‘physical activity’ undertaken and to record ‘healthy eating’ habits (e.g. servings of fruit and vegetables).
-The passport is designed as a fun way for participants to learn more about the benefits of ‘physical activity’ and ‘healthy eating’ (e.g. health information, activity and eating diary etc).
+All students receive an Active Kids Passport which links to each weekly theme.
+Students record their ‘physical activity’ and ‘healthy eating’ habits (e.g. servings of fruit and vegetables).
+This is a fun way to learn more about physical activity and healthy eating.

 Participant Rewards

-At the end of each week, all students who participated in the weekly classroom activity and filled in their Active Kids Diary, receive a sticker for their passport.
-Families are also emailed Reward vouchers for students to try activities for free at local physical activity providers.
-At the end of the program all students who participated in the program also receive a Certificate of Participation.
+Schools email families a sheet of Reward vouchers for students to try activities for free at local physical activity providers.
+At the end of the program students may also receive a Certificate.

 School Activity Sessions

-Wyndham City engages Program Partners to deliver free School Activity sessions to participating schools.
-The School Activity sessions are designed to provide new experiences for participants and promote local junior sport and physical activity programs run by a variety of Wyndham organisations such as sports clubs, fitness businesses and martial arts studios.
+Program Partners deliver free Activity sessions in schools.
+The sessions are designed to provide new experiences and promote local junior sport and physical activity programs.

-Active Kids Program Partners offering school activity sessions and children’s rewards for 2024 include:
+Active Kids Program Partners who offered children’s rewards and school activity sessions for 2024 included:

 - Altona Hockey Club